jvasilakes/pubviewer/README.md

 no longer lets you upload annotation files for viewing.
 I wrote a tool to do this.
 It's a single HTML file with some Javascript.
 Open it in your favorite browser, point it to a PubTator formatted file, and get viewing.

+Each color represents a unique label ID.
+Hover over an annotation to see the ID.